ICA-EGAD/RiC-O/docs/diagrams.md

 * [Events and presentations](events.html)
 * [Projects and tools](projects-and-tools.html)

-EGAD has begun to draw some diagrams, hoping that they can help understanding RiC-O as a domain ontology.
+EGAD has begun to draw some **diagrams**, hoping that they can help understanding RiC-O as a domain ontology.

-You can find them here (TODO LINK to the ad hoc folder in the repo).
+You can find them [here](https://github.com/ICA-EGAD/RiC-O/tree/master/diagrams).

-They may concern the ontology itself.
-They also may concern real world examples; in such a case, they represent small graphs (or an overview of them) produced from some existing archival metadata.
+They may concern **the ontology itself**.
+They also may concern **real world examples**; in such a case, they represent small graphs (or an overview of them) produced from some existing archival metadata.

 The diagrams coming from the Archives nationales de France have been used for illustrating a presentation on RiC-O done on January 28, 2020 at the Archives nationales de France.
 The  [slides that were used](https://f.hypotheses.org/wp-content/blogs.dir/2167/files/2020/02/20200128_2_RecordsInContexts_englishVersionAdded1003.pdf), and are in French and English, provide more information of what the diagrams display.

 The diagrams are under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).